huss-osman/devops-learning/06-aws/networking/03-public-vs-private-ip.md

 Understanding how IP addresses are assigned and translated is fundamental when working with networking, AWS infrastructure, routing, internet connectivity, and cloud architectures.

-Although IPv6 adoption continues to increase, IPv4 remains the most commonly used addressing scheme and will be the primary focus throughout this module.

 ## Contents

 * [IPv4](#ipv4)